CaloChallenge 2022: A Community Challenge for Fast Calorimeter Simulation: Results: Individual Metrics

 The same is true for KPD and FPD metrics shown in \fref{fig:ds1-pions.kpd} (and also in \tref{tab:ds1-pions.kpd}).
 The best scores are attained for \submAmram, followed by \submKobylyansky and \cf. The submission of \submSalamaniDNN is not among the top contestants here.

-When looking at the results of the multiclass classification, the situation is slightly different. \submAmram, \submFavaro, and \submKobylyansky show again good scores, but \submSalamaniDNN is outperforming them.
+When looking at the results of the multiclass classification in \fref{fig:ds1-pions.multi}, the situation is slightly different. \submAmram, \submFavaro, and \submKobylyansky show again good scores, but \submSalamaniDNN is outperforming them.
 Since the multiclass classification is also based on low-level observables, this observation confirms the low-level AUC of \tref{tab:ds1-pions.aucs}.
 The consistency check of the multiclass classifier can be seen at \fref{fig:consistency.ds1pions}.

 In \fref{fig:ds1-pions.prdc} and \tref{tab:ds1-pions.prdc} we show precision, density, recall, and coverage of the \dsIpi submissions.
 We again observe similar patterns as in the \dsIph case.
 The submissions \submAmram, \submSalamaniDNN, and \submKobylyansky have their scores around the scores of the \geant reference, indicating a good fit to the underlying distribution.
 The normalizing flow-based submissions \submFavaro and \cf have good recall and coverage, but a relatively small precision and density, indicating that a large enough subset of samples were generated away from the reference manifold.
 VAE-based submissions \submLiu, \submReyes, \submErnst, and to some extend also \submZhang show a large density paired with a very small recall.
 As for \dsIph, we interpret this as generative models that seem to focus on generating samples in the bulk of the data, with all samples being fairly similar to each other.